johnpark-treeofgrape/i8-exchange/README.md

 ![60643d751400684153631eb5d15e23d8](https://user-images.githubusercontent.com/12098113/50540046-edf57b00-0bcd-11e9-85aa-232099777581.png)

-①Relayer presents the address to receive the estimate of transaction fee and the commission to Maker
+① Relayer presents the address to receive the estimate of transaction fee and the commission to Maker

 ② The Maker makes a trading order and sets the presented transaction fee.
 At this time sign it with Maker's private key